asuka-405/libfy/README.md

 ## 🎯 About

-Write your HTML or JSX in a seperate file and use Shadowfy to convert them into basic web components
+Write your HTML or JSX in a seperate file and use Shadowfy to convert them into basic web components </br>
+This node module does not work 💀 </br>
+We'll be publishing Shadowfy <a>v0.3</a>, beta version of Web component based web framework.💕

 ## ✨ Features